agalitsyn/activity/README.md

 To scale server for many messages we can:
 - Use multiple instances os server
     - Split load by agents: can create balancing algorithm based on number of connections.
-    - Add new service - Control panel.
-UI part should be removed from server to Control panel.
+    - UI part should be removed from server.
+We can add new service - Control panel and create internal RPC between server and Control panel.
+Control panel can have API for frontend, and UI part can be separated into frontend app.
 - Use binary protocol between agent and server
 - Use batch send and compression
 - Use logic similar to WAL in databases.
 Store raw data in some chunks for recovery, but rest data will be pre-aggregated in chunks on host and sended to server.